L.A. is more wild than you think! Come celebrate the transformation of NHM into an indoor-outdoor Museum!

 Module - Nature Gardens and Lab at New NHM

-Brian Brown, Principal Investigator and NHM Curator of Entomology
+Brian Brown, Principal Investigator and NHMLA Curator of Entomology

 Ph.
 D University of Alberta, Entomology